MayaUWI/Maya.UWI.github.io/README.md

 * Planned out database: SQLite and Firebase.
 Placed in [GoogleDocs]("https://docs.google.com/document/d/1ksK1Qfhbh1xTBcslMPMNRTmRkhU5SfPA6kae7zHxV9M/edit?usp=sharing")
 * My tasks :
-	* Add functionality to course detail page- Got assigned to Christopher
+	* [ ] Add functionality to course detail page- Got assigned to Christopher
-	* Create year detail page UI- (was assigned originally to Michael) Completed
+	* [x] Create year detail page UI- (was assigned originally to Michael)
-	* Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)- Completed
+	* [x] Design and set-up SQLite and create environment (was pulled from a task that was still to bulky.Updated Scrumy and notified Scrum Master)
-	* Write to sqlite- In progress(Paused)
+	* [ ] Write to sqlite- In progress(Paused)
-	* Access and pull from sqlite- In progress (Paused)
+	* [ ] Access and pull from sqlite- In progress (Paused)
-	* Update sql data and reflect in correct fields
+	* [ ] Update sql data and reflect in correct fields
 ![SQL schema planning](image/sqldraw.jpg)